psenger/NodeJs-Seed-Project-RabbitMQ-Vagrant/README.md

 ### Why

 If you are reading this, you may wonder why I built this project.
-Using a Message Queue is vital to creating an elastic services.
+Using a Message Queue is vital to creating an elastic service.
 It allows the decoupling of components in a n-tier fashion and allows the cpu intensive component to be decoupled from the web-tier component.

 There are only two design patterns in this project a simple Worker Queue and a Remote Procedure Call.
 I wrote this in Node JS because I already know how to do this with Java and I wanted to see what it would look like with NodeJS.
 ### What is next